Definition

 Limitation

-This indicator is only available for pharmacies data and only for drugs
+This indicator is only available for pharmacy data and only for medicines

 Subscription